Overview

 Lac Rose sand dunes visit

-Lac Rose salt collecting service-learning project
+Lac Rose salt collecting eco-project

 Travel to Saint-Louis